chialab/dna/docs/life-cycle.md

 ## stateChangedCallback

-The same of `propertyChangedCallback`, but for stateful properties.
+The same of `propertyChangedCallback`, but for state properties.